 What we do

 The Child Development Centre (CDC) service assesses and treats pre school children who have identified health needs.
-These can include children who have difficulties communicating and interacting with others, or a delay to their development in two or more areas such as impaired vision and hearing difficulties.
+These can include children who have difficulties communicating and interacting with others, or a delay to their development in two or more areas.
 We also provide assessments where there is likely to be an underlying diagnosis such as Autistic Spectrum Disorder.

 We provide early identification and coordination of intervention for neonatal (premature) babies with a predicted delay to two areas or more of their development which can be offered on the neonatal unit and continue on discharge.